Gedipudidarshani/Exp-5/README.md

 ## RESULT:
-Thus, the UML diagrams for Hospital Management System has been created successfully.
+Thus, the UML diagrams for Student Enrollment System has been created successfully.